ADHD Guide

 2. Use the Impulse Log instead of buying.
 When you feel the urge to purchase something, log it instead.
 Write down what you wanted, how much it costs, and what you were feeling when the urge hit.
 This does something remarkable — it gives your brain a micro-action to perform, which provides a small dopamine hit of its own.
 You did something.
 You didn’t just sit there fighting an urge.
 Over time, the log becomes a goldmine of self-awareness.

 3. Apply the 48-hour rule for anything over $20.
 Put it in your cart but don’t buy it.
 Come back in 48 hours.
 If you still want it — genuinely want it, not just remember you wanted it — buy it guilt-free.
-Studies show roughly 70% of ADHD impulse purchases fail this test.
+Most impulse buys don’t survive a 24-hour pause, let alone 48.
 Your future self will thank you.

 4. Track your ADHD Tax.
 Create a visible, non-judgmental category for impulse buys, late fees, forgotten subscriptions, and other ADHD-related costs.
 When you can see the total monthly number, it becomes data instead of shame.
 Data you can work with.
 Shame just makes you buy more to feel better.